-- Review your fraud and risk programs or opportunities to leverage existing capabilities and determine necessary adjustments to meet the demands of instant payments. - Threat detection and recovery models: How will the riskiness of a transaction be assessed, including the decision to proceed with the transaction or require additional verification? - Employ systems or tools that can analyze and manipulate incoming transactional data in real time, 24x7x365, to prevent fraudulent transactions from starting (or completing). - Use strong authentication measures. - Alerts and notifications may be powerful tools to help customers stay aware of account activity.
+- Review your fraud and risk programs or opportunities to leverage existing capabilities and determine necessary adjustments to meet the demands of instant payments.
+Consider which tools are available to you (either internally, via the Federal Reserve or through other vendors) to help address any gaps you identify. - Threat detection and recovery models: How will the riskiness of a transaction be assessed, including the decision to proceed with the transaction or require additional verification? - Employ systems or tools that can analyze and manipulate incoming transactional data in real time, 24x7x365, to prevent fraudulent transactions from starting (or completing). - Use strong authentication measures. - · Alerts and notifications may be powerful tools to help customers stay aware of account activity.